rouri404/grab-text/README.md

     The script will ask for your password to install system packages (if not already installed) and configure the rest of the environment.

 ---

+## Environment Variables

+The following environment variables can be used to configure GrabText:

+*   `GRABTEXT_LANG`: Set the default OCR language (`en` or `pt`)
+*   `GRABTEXT_LOG`: Set custom log file location (default: `~/.local/share/grabtext/grabtext.log`)
+*   `GRABTEXT_NO_NOTIFY`: Disable desktop notifications when set to `1`

+## Troubleshooting

+Common issues and solutions:

+1.  **OCR not working properly:**
+    - Ensure the image has good contrast and is not blurry
+    - Try changing the OCR language with `-l` flag
+    - Check if tesseract is installed correctly

+2.  **Command not found:**
+    - Make sure `~/.local/bin` is in your PATH
+    - Try running `source ~/.bashrc` or restart your terminal
+    - Re-run the installation script

+3.  **GUI capture not working:**
+    - Check if Flameshot is installed and running
+    - Ensure you're in a graphical environment
+    - Try restarting the Flameshot service

+4.  **Logs not appearing:**
+    - Check the log file at `~/.local/share/grabtext/grabtext.log`
+    - Ensure you have write permissions in the log directory
+    - Try using `grabtext logs --errors` to see error messages

+For more help, run `grabtext help` or check the specific command help with `grabtext <command> --help`.
+When reporting issues, you can use `grabtext --debug` to get more detailed output that will help diagnose the problem.

 ## Manual Installation and Prerequisites